Jonathan Rasberry and Scott Varagona are the 2016 Alabama Dual-rated co-champions.

 (revised July 26, 2016 to clarify eligibility for the award) - ACF Vice President Charles Smith has announced the award of a beautiful, handmade chess board along with an oversize chess set from the House of Staunton, along with a box for the pieces to the winner of the most points scored in the open section of the four 2016 Alabama state championships.
 These include the Quick and Blitz Chess championships being held at Samford University on June 25, the Dual-rated championship on July 23, and the State Championship on Labor Day Weekend.
 The award is being presented to encourage our players to compete in all of our major events.
 Let's have some fun and play some chess!

 Rapid Growth of Alabama Chess Continues in 2015

 January 16, 2016 - Rated chess play in Alabama grew by 12% in 2015.
-Gains in North Alabama, South Alabama, and Montgomery had significant gains to offset a decline in the Birmingham area, which has been the hub of past growth.
+North Alabama, South Alabama, and Montgomery had significant gains to offset a decline in the Birmingham area, which has been the hub of past growth.